 The following policies apply to all Arts and Sciences students invited for on-campus interviews, regardless of which career services office is hosting the schedule.

 BEFORE you schedule an interview, double-check your calendar to ensure you do not have a scheduling conflict.
 Schoolwork (exams, group projects, papers, presentations, etc.) does not excuse you from honoring your commitment to interview, as you should be able to plan accordingly.

 Declining or Cancelling an On-Campus Interview

-To decline or cancel an on-campus interview invitation, contact the Career Services Office (email email@example.com) a minimum of 2 business days in advance of the interview date.
-Please provide your name, phone number, the name of the employer, the title of the position for which you were invited/scheduled to interview, time and date of the interview, and a reason for cancelling.
-With enough notice, the office may be able to give your canceled interview slot to a candidate on the wait list.
+To decline or cancel an on-campus interview invitation, contact the Career Success office (email firstname.lastname@example.org) a minimum of 24 hours in advance of the interview date.
+Please provide your name, phone number, the name of the employer, the title of the position for which you were invited/scheduled to interview, the time and date of the interview, and a reason for canceling.
+With enough notice, the office may be able to give your canceled interview slot to a candidate on the waitlist.

-Interviews declined or cancelled fewer than two days ahead of time will be treated as no-shows, except in circumstances where interview invitations are extended two or fewer days ahead of the scheduled interview date.
+Interviews declined or canceled fewer than 24 hours ahead of time will be treated as no-shows, except in circumstances where interview invitations are extended 24 or fewer hours ahead of the scheduled interview date.

-The following are UNACCEPTABLE reasons for cancelling an on-campus interview:
+The following are UNACCEPTABLE reasons for canceling an on-campus interview:

 - “I don’t have time in my schedule”